 - NASA Earth and Space Science Fellowships

-The GTIS award varies and will cover up to the cost of your in-state tuition.
+A Graduate Tuition Incentive Scholarship covers up to the cost of your in-state tuition, fees, and health insurance (you must be enrolled in either the mandatory student health plan, the Graduate Student Health Insurance Program or GeoBlue).
 The amount that we can offer you depends on how much funding we have available.
 Your graduate program must be willing to provide tuition remission for you if you are not an in-state resident for the period of the GTIS award.
-Student fees will remain your responsibility.

 *Students who are ABD are eligible to receive in-state tuition support for 3 credit hours of dissertation completion (994) only.